GalSim-developers/GalSim/docs/tutorials.rst

 -------

 :download:`demo12.py <../examples/demo12.py>`
+:download:`demo12.yaml <../examples/demo12.yaml>`

-This demo introduces the chromatic objects module galsim.chromatic, which handles wavelength- dependent profiles.
-Three uses of this module are demonstrated:
+This demo introduces wavelength-dependent profiles.
+Three kinds of chromatic profiles are
+demonstrated:

-1. A chromatic object representing a De Vaucouleurs galaxy with an early-type SED at redshift 0.8 is created.
-The galaxy is then drawn using the six LSST filter throughput curves to demonstrate that the galaxy is a g-band dropout.
+1. A chromatic object representing a DeVaucouleurs galaxy with an early-type SED at redshift 0.8.
+   This galaxy is drawn using the six LSST filters, which demonstrate that the galaxy is a g-band dropout.
-2. A two-component bulge+disk galaxy, in which the bulge and disk have different SEDs, is created and then drawn using LSST filters.
+2. A two-component bulge+disk galaxy, in which the bulge and disk have different SEDs.
-3. A wavelength-dependent PSF is created to represent atmospheric effects of differential chromatic refraction, and the wavelength dependence of Kolmogorov-turbulence-induced seeing.
-This PSF is used to draw a single Sersic galaxy in the LSST filters.
+3. A wavelength-dependent atmospheric PSF, which includes the effect of differential chromatic refraction and the wavelength dependence of Kolmogorov-turbulence-induced seeing.
+This PSF is convolved with a simple Exponential galaxy.

 **New features in the Python file**: